h-milz/wireless-gk/README.md

 ## Alternative Approaches

 As written on my [old web page](https://www.muc.de/~hm/music/Wireless-GK/), it would generally be possible to avoid a microcontroller and a WiFi in the data path, hence reducing latency, and use a generic **ISM band video transmitter** instead.
-The data format could be AES3 / S/PDIF based which is ideally encoded (with differential Manchester or Biphase Mark (BP-M) encoding) for use on a DC free data link.
+The data format could be AES3 / S/PDIF based which is differential Manchester or biphase-mark (BP-M) encoded for use on a DC free data link.
 The required bandwidth for BP-M is [twice the data rate](https://www.researchgate.net/figure/PSD-for-Manchester-Coding_fig15_45914350).
 Said video transmitters in the 2.4 or 5.8 GHz band provide a single channel for NTSC or PAL, and provide about 6.5 MHz of video bandwidth.
 This limits the data rate to about 3.2 Mbps.
 This is just sufficient for 3 PCM streams in 44.1 kHz / 24 bit format = 3175200 bps.
 Which means we would need two digital interface transmitters (DITs) like TI's PCM9211 and two video transmitters on the sender, and vice versa on the receiver.
 But with 3+3 channels, we would have to either omit the normal guitar signal or temporarily deselect one of the GK signals as outlined on old Wireless-GK page.
 This makes things more expensive and requires much more power particularly on the sender.
 The downside is, such a construction does not provide any error correction except CRC checksumming in the S/PDIF transmitter.
 And everybody would have to roll their own video transmitters/receivers because FCC regulations are different everyware.
 Beware the cheap Chinese stuff from AliExpress for example.
 These things may work nicely but have no FCC certification anywhere.
 At least no vendor I've checked advertises anything like this.

 To keep things less complicated one could try to find a UHF transmitter with a higher bandwidth, say, 25 MHz, but I cannot find any at the moment, and they would not be free to use without an FCC license.
 Which may actually be what killed rockykoplik's project. (which is also why it does work using WiFi 802.11n in HT40 mode with a channel bandwidth of 40 MHz).
 On the other hand for an international corporation it would be easy to build such a transmitter and receiver and get the FCC / CE certification, e.g. the likes of Sennheiser.

 So no, I do not think this is a viable alternative for makers.
 But feel free to propose ways to get this done.
 The part up to the input / output of the video transceivers should be trivial to design with the help of a low-power MCU like an Arm Cortex-M0 board.
 That might even work in CircuitPython because we would just shuffle a couple of ADC / DAC / DIT / DIR configuration bits and misuse the I2S port for TDM clock generation.

 Another rather theoretical variant would be a purely analog one: analog frequency multiplex.
-For each of the 8 analog signals, take a linear VCO with a center frequency up to 6 MHz, spread these center frequencies in the 6.5 MHz band in a logarithmic-equidistant way, add the 8 resulting FM signals, feed the resulting frequency mix into your ISM video transmitter, and you are done, sender-side.
+For each of the 8 analog signals, take a linear VCO with a center frequency up to 6 MHz, spread these center frequencies in the 6.5 MHz band in a logarithmic-equidistant way, add up the 8 resulting FM signals, feed the resulting frequency mix into your ISM video transmitter, and you are done, sender-side.
 On the receiver, take apart the frequency mix you get from the video receiver and feed the resulting 8 FM signals into PLLs, restoring the original audio signals.
 This step (taking the "video" signal apart) is critical as far as filtering because you need to make sure no residuals from neighbouring channels end up in each channel.
 This crosstalk would confuse the PLLs and ultimately lead to distortions.

 In an ideal world, this would be pretty straightforward, but in reality VCOs and PLLs are not linear over a larger bandwidth, and the cheap ISM video transceivers e.g. FPV gadgets aren't linear either because they are designed for a completely different use case where is does not matter much if a video stream is occasionally slightly distorted or something.
+And we haven't even talked about the signal/noise ratio for FM conversion yet.

 By the way what troubles me about my digital concept from above is that we convert the guitar and GK signals to digital, then back to analog, and the guitar synth will again convert to digital.
 Sadly, VGs and GRs have analog inputs...
 A much better way IMHO would be to do the AD conversion in the guitar, convert the resulting unipolar TDM signal to biphase-mark (in hardware using a couple of ICs or a small FPGA or ASIC) and send it over a coax or better a shielded twisted pair cable to the synth, e.g. a simple ethernet cable with more rugged connectors.
 Is that how the newer [Boss GK-5 interface](https://www.boss.info/us/products/gk-5/) works?
 Their cables only have a TRS connector at each end but 3 contacts would be sufficient for GND, Vcc and a single-ended HF signal over coax, like consumer S/PDIF.
 After all, they advertise this as "advanced Serial GK digital interface".